 The role of a school governor involves a significant commitment, but the work is planned in a structured way in order to accommodate personal commitments including, for the majority of governors, full or part-time paid work and family commitments.

-The LGB has 6 formal meetings per year, one per half term.
-It has no committees of its own but it does have representation on the Resources Committee of the Trust which looks primarily at the statutory financial, legal and HR matters of both schools, encompassing risk management, statutory compliance and effective allocation of the Trust's and schools' resources.
+The LSC has 6 formal meetings per year, one per half term.
+It has no committees of its own but it does have representation on the Education Committee of the Trust.

 In addition to attending meetings, governors perform their work by visiting the school to observe and gather evidence, and will contribute too, to working parties in order to progress specific actions when required.